-CST works closely with Police at local, regional and national levels to help protect Jewish communities.
+CST works closely with police at local, regional and national levels to help protect Jewish communities.
 This includes joint patrols in Jewish areas, training classes and exercises, exchange of antisemitic incident data and numerous advisory roles.

-CST is proud to assist the work of the Police in tackling hate crime and preventing terrorism; and we are grateful for the support and encouragement we have received from Police officers of all ranks in our work.
+CST is proud to assist the work of the police in tackling hate crime and preventing terrorism; and we are grateful for the support and encouragement we have received from police officers of all ranks in our work.

-Alternatively, you can report non-emergencies to the Police by calling 101.
+Alternatively, you can report non-emergencies to the police by calling 101.
 In an emergency, always dial 999.

-“I’ve now worked with CST on and off for about 11 or 12 years directly, and in that time I’ve seen it develop into a really professional organisation – well-funded, well-organised, delivers on its promises, very challenging, there’s no messing about...
+“I worked with CST on and off for about 11 or 12 years directly, and in that time I’ve seen it develop into a really professional organisation – well-funded, well-organised, delivers on its promises, very challenging, there’s no messing about...

-“But it has my support and it has the Police service of the United Kingdom’s support – great partner, it delivers what it says on the tin and it does its best to keep safe and share intelligence and allow us to move forward together.”
+“But it has my support and it has the police service of the United Kingdom’s support – great partner, it delivers what it says on the tin and it does its best to keep safe and share intelligence and allow us to move forward together.”